ruricolist/overlord/README.md

 The important thing: when the package’s reader is called, that same package is also bound as the *current* package.
-It is then the responsibility of the reader to make sure any symbols it reads in are interned in the correct package.
+It is then the responsibility of the reader to make sure any symbols it reads in, or inserts into the expansion, are interned in the correct package.
 (There is a shortcut for this, `overlord:reintern`.)

 (There is one exception to the rule of *language=package*.
 If another package exists, having the same name, but ending in `-user`, and this